rich-taveras/rich-taveras/README.md

 ## About Me

 Welcome to my corner on GitHub!
 I'm a passionate junior developer with a constant love for learning and growing in the world of software development.
+Looking to continue this amazing journey.

 ## 💻 Technologies